1967 Pacific hurricane season: Hurricane Priscilla

 The final hurricane of the season formed on October 14 south of central Mexico as a tropical storm.
 It became a hurricane two days later.
 Priscilla stayed a hurricane for 48 hours until it weakened into a tropical storm on the 18th as it curved westward.
 It dissipated on October 20.

 Tropical Storm Ramona

 On October 21, the final tropical storm of the season formed.
 It became a tropical storm the next morning and was named Ramona.
 Ramona stayed as a tropical storm until October 25 when it weakened to a tropical depression.
 The depression again strengthened to a tropical storm on the 29th as the storm started to recurve.
 The system dissipated while heading due north on November 3.

 Other systems

-In the Central Pacific, the local hurricane center noted four systems that were likely tropical depressions but not operationally monitored.
+There were four additional systems in the Central Pacific that were likely tropical depressions but not operationally monitored.

 Storm names

-This was the first use of the following names.
-The names were used again in 1971.
+The following list of names was used for named storms that formed in the North Pacific Ocean east of 140°W in 1967.
+This was the fourth of four sets of storm names established at the start of the 1960 season, and was utilized for the first in 1967.
+As such, every name used that season was used for the first time.
+This list of names was used again for the 1971 season.

+One named storm, listed below, formed in the North Pacific between 140°W and the International Date Line in 1967.
+At the time, storm names within this region were assigned by the Joint Typhoon Warning Center on Guam.
+Named storms in the table above that crossed into the area during the season are noted (*).